Native Integration Guide

 2.2 Construct the Podfile

-Now that you have installed the CocoaPods, the next step is to create an empty file in your Xcode project directory named Podfile
+Now that CocoaPods is installed, the next step is to create a Podfile

 touch Podfile